-- With effect from July 2014 the definitive version of the Code is the on-line document.
-Each section of the Code now carries a separate last-updated date, allowing individual sections to be reviewed as necessary without a wholesale re-write. - The Code is a working document that will require regular updates to reflect market, regulatory and policy changes.
+- With effect from July 2014, the definitive version of the Code is the on-line document.
+Each section of the Code now carries a separate last-updated date, allowing individual sections to be reviewed as necessary, without a wholesale re-write. - The Code is a working document that will require regular updates to reflect market, regulatory and policy changes.
 The AREF Corporate Governance Committee will continuously review it in the light of best practice and update no less than annually. - The Code covers a wide range of real estate funds reflecting the diversity of AREF membership. - The Code has been prepared to cater for the information needs of "professional" rather than "retail" customers (as defined by the Financial Conduct Authority). - In any cases of conflict between the provisions of the Code and legislative/regulatory requirements, the latter will take precedence. - The Code may be supplemented from time to time by other AREF guidance published on the AREF website.
-Links to such guidance will always be available in the Code of Practice section of the AREF website (link).
+Links to such guidance will always be available in the Guidance section of the AREF website (link). - A pdf version of the Code can be downloaded from the Code of Practice section of the AREF website (link).

+Disclosure

-Disclosure [last updated: January 2018]
+[last updated: January 2018]